pikapi-pi/HeMiCoRe/README.md

 # Hypergraph-based Multiple-instance Learning for Pan-cancer Survival Prediction on Whole Slide Pathology Images
-This repo is the PyTorch implementation for the MuRCL described in the paper "MuRCL: Multi-instance Reinforcement Contrastive Learning for Whole Slide Image Classification".
+This repo is the PyTorch implementation for the MuRCL described in the paper "Hypergraph-based Multiple-instance Learning for Pan-cancer Survival Prediction on Whole Slide Pathology Images".

 ![fig2](figs/fig2.png)